shaadclt/Data-Structures-Algorithms/README.md

 ### 2. Searching

 Searching algorithms find the location of a specific element within a collection of elements.
 This section includes algorithms like Binary Search and Linear Search.

-### 3. Recursion

-Recursion is a programming technique where a function calls itself to solve a problem.
-This section covers recursive algorithms and their applications.

-### 4. Dynamic Programming

-Dynamic Programming is a method used to solve complex problems by breaking them down into overlapping subproblems.
-This section contains dynamic programming solutions for various classic problems.

-### 5. Graph Algorithms

-Graph algorithms deal with operations on graphs, such as finding the shortest path, detecting cycles, and traversing graphs.

-### 6. Greedy Algorithms

-Greedy algorithms make locally optimal choices at each step with the hope of finding a global optimum.
-This section includes algorithms like the Knapsack problem and Huffman encoding.

 ## Contributing